lml/commontator/README.md

   gem 'commontator'
   ```

-  You will also need jquery-ujs and a sass compiler, which can be either be installed through
+  You will also need jquery and a sass compiler, which can be either be installed through
   the webpacker gem and yarn/npm/bower or through the jquery-rails and sass[c]-rails gems:

   ```rb